Episode 88

 So I pulled up my rifle and I put it in the scope.

 The scope that I had, pretty expensive scope, but it was expensive because it holds light a lot better than the naked eye.
+So I could see it a little bit better.

-The best way that I think that I could describe what I was seeing was something standing upright, almost like a deer, was standing up on its hind legs
+The best way that I think that I could describe what I was seeing was something standing upright, almost like a deer was standing up on its hind legs

 and just staring at me.

-I could make out the head area and the eyes standing there in this normal, kind of pronounced, like a stance that a person would take, but it's not a person.
+I could make out the head area and the eyes standing there in this normal kind of pronounced like a stance that a person would take but it's not a person

-It's most definitely not.
+it's most definitely not

-The impression that I was getting was like, Hey, this is my spot, and you're out here, and you're not supposed to be here right now, and I want you to go away.
+the impression that i was getting was like hey this is my spot and you're out here and you're not supposed to be here right now and i want you to go away That's what was going through my head as I'm watching the stance of this thing as it's staring at me.

-and I immediately just racked around into my rifle.
+I'm sitting here looking at this, and I immediately just racked around into my rifle.

-just stood there staring at me, like a hundred yards away,
+just stood there staring at me like a hundred yards away

-chest up,
+chest up

-do not try me, kind of stance.
+do not try me kind of stance

-Just staring right at me.
+just staring right at me

 I started walking back just a little bit and kind of keeping it in the scope.

-And then eventually I dropped the rifle down because I realized how stupid that was walking backwards.
+And then eventually I dropped the rifle rifle down because I realized how stupid that was walking backwards.
+So I could have tripped easily.

 So I turned around and started walking back towards the club, but I would turn back and look periodically.

-It stayed in the road at least up until I made it to the turn going towards the cabin
+It stayed in the road at least up until I made it to the turn going towards the cabin.

-when I got to that turn
+When I got to that turn,

-I took off and ran
+I took off and ran.

-that was the last time I went back to the club by myself
+That was the last time I went back to the club by myself.

-I pulled over on the dirt road heading towards my buddy's house and crushed like two beers just sitting there because I couldn't go back to my buddy's house with the story and have him thinking I'm some kind of like certifiable nut.
+Because I couldn't go back to my buddy's house with the story and have him thinking I'm some kind of like certifiable nut.

 I hang out with all sorts of people around here that hunt.

-If I could say that sort of crazy stuff to somebody, I don't know.
+If If I could say that sort of crazy stuff to somebody, I don't know.
+I don't want to be perceived as a nutjob.

-It wasn't standing there just kind of casually, it's standing there like, hey, get out of here.
+It wasn't standing there just kind of casually.
+It's standing there like, hey, get out of here.

 This is not a place that you're supposed to be right now.